-The CM3+ modules conform to JEDEC MO-224 mechanical specification for 200 pin DDR2 (1.8V) SODIMM modules and therefore should work with the many DDR2 SODIMM sockets available on the market.
+The Compute Modules conform to JEDEC MO-224 mechanical specification for 200 pin DDR2 (1.8V) SODIMM modules (with the exception that the CM3, CM3L modules are 31mm in height rather than 30mm of CM1) and therefore should work with the many DDR2 SODIMM sockets available on the market.
 (Please note that the pinout of the Compute Module is not the same as a DDR2 SODIMM module; they are not electrically compatible.)